James Anderson's best Test spells for England

 The veteran revelled in the assistance offered by a spicy pitch, staying true to his mantra of bowling the best ball he could to create maximum pressure.

 It paid off, as four more scalps followed in India's second dismal innings - Anderson finishing with match figures of 9-43 to improve his record at Lord's to 103 wickets at 23.89.

 "It's such a special place to play," reflected the seamer.
 "You turn up here and it's just incredible.
 You get a real buzz when you come here, which probably helps me!"

-By his own admission, the more Anderson plays here the more adept he becomes at using the slope - so watch out Australia!
+By his own admission, the more Anderson plays at Lord's, the more adept he becomes at using the slope - so watch out Australia!

 Comment below to get involved in the debate, but please adhere to our House Rules.
 If you wish to report any comment, simply click on the down arrow next to the offending comment and click 'Report'.